 It has a distinctive, nutty taste, that some people aren’t initially keen on.
 I’ve really come to like the flavour and am increasingly using it in place of rice.
 In fact I much prefer it in a salad to rice.

-These banana and blueberry buckwheat oaty bars divided opinion in my house with two of us loving them, two of us not liking them and one sitting on the fence.
-I think that the taste of buckwheat is a little unusual but you’ve got the taste for it you’ll love these bars.
+These buckwheat bars divided opinion in my house with two of us loving them, two of us not liking them and one sitting on the fence.
+The taste is a little unusual but once you’ve got the taste for it you’ll love these bars.
 They are also vegan and refined sugar free and by using gluten free oats you can easily make them gluten free too.

 Here’s how to make banana and blueberry buckwheat oaty bars: